 If you or a loved one has been injured, the attorneys at Morgan & Morgan’s Tampa office may be able to help you seek compensation for your losses.
 In general, when an accident is caused by the negligence of another individual or entity, such as an automobile driver or healthcare provider, the injured party may be able to take legal action to recover compensation for their losses.
 These losses may include, but are not limited to, current and future medical expenses, lost wages and pain and suffering.
-Our Tampa Bay injury attorneys have decades of combined experience handling personal injury lawsuits, recovering millions in verdicts and settlements against negligent healthcare providers, automobile drivers, product manufacturers and other parties.
+Our Tampa Bay injury attorneys have decades of combined experience handling personal injury lawsuits and have recovered millions in verdicts and settlements against negligent healthcare providers, automobile drivers, product manufacturers and other parties.

 Not every accident victim will be entitled to recover compensation for their injuries.
 In addition to showing that you have been injured, your attorney must also establish, through credible and relevant evidence, that the other party is legally responsible for your injuries.